 50 Things You Can Do Right Now to Help Your Loved One with Aphasia

-Get this valuable list of tips delivered to your inbox so you’ll feel confident you’re doing everything you can to help the stroke survivor in your life who is struggling to communicate because of aphasia.
+Get this valuable list of tips delivered to your inbox so you’ll feel confident you’re doing everything you can to help the stroke or brain injury survivor in your life who is struggling to communicate because of aphasia.

 “This is a great resource!
 I especially like the tips on self-advocacy & making the most of time together.
 These are areas that SLPs don’t always remember to include, but are so important.
 This concise resource for families of stroke survivors with aphasia gives functional suggestions that can be put into action right away!”